kengz/aiva/docs/CGKB.md

-## Autoplanning algorithm

-This algorithm operates on the abstract level of CGKB to extract a sufficient plan, or to learn a plan from human.

-Is this step context-free? shan't be, cuz planning can be contextual too. ahh how does it use contextualize.

 ## CGKB algorithm

-For searching the graph and executing the plan.
+"For searching the graph and executing the plan."